agurusa/traffic_intersection/README.md

 - light
 - car queue
 - sensor

-For simplicity, each lane is considered to be bidirectional.
-For example, one lane object holds the information for North, Through **and** South, Through.
-A second lane object holds the information for North, Turn **and** South, Turn.
-The Real World will not be able to add or remove cars to one lane in a single direction, but will combine the cars in both lanes.
-The sensor will thus determine if a car is in either lane (North, Through or South, Through), and the light will be turned on for both directions (North, South, Through).

 #### Direction
 The direction is one of the traffic patterns as described in the [specifications table](#Specifications).